 This resulted in people buying cheap vacuum models to get airline tickets.
 Some even bought more than one vacuum, but many of these people never received the tickets that were promised.
 Unsatisfied by their failure to keep to their promises, people started taking Hoover to court

-Our Top Selling Products
+Our Top Selling Services

 Harry Cichy was one such dissatisfied customer.
 He formed the Hoover Holiday Pressure Group.
 More than 4,000 unhappy Hoover customers filled its ranks, demanding that the company make good on its promises.
 “We don’t want blood,” Cichy said in a statement at the time.
 “We want tickets.”